 - Badass in a Nice Suit

-- Bilingual Bonus: All his voice clips are in Spanish.
+- Bilingual Bonus: He speak in Spanish.

 - Colony Drop: His final smash has a meteor falling to earth and a UFO to escape.
 The enemies have 3 seconds to board Maussan's UFO and prevent being annihilated... except one of them, because there's not enough room for everyone.